Feeling Stuck in Grief After Pet Loss? Six Tools To Feel Unstuck

 Verbally expressing your pain, including the ‘stuckness’ of grief, can give it a little less power.
 It’s a practice in feeling like you’re taking control back of your journey. (btw – you were never not in control).

-Talking about grief, loss, and your furbaby is the only tool in healing through grief that will always be helpful.
+Talking about grief, loss, and your pet is the only tool in healing through grief that will always be helpful.
 Even if you’re an introvert and your communication style is most comfortably through a keyboard, you still need space to name and claim everything you’re going through.

 Practice Intentional Self Compassion

 A wounded heart requires a gentleness and compassion that we very often have for others.
 Giving it to yourself can feel strange.
+It needs to be intentional because self compassion doesn’t bubble up to the surface enough.
+It doesn’t always organically happen.

 Consider how you would support your best friend in the world through their grief.
 Would you say, “I feel like you’re dragging this out”?
 Of course not!